This post is sponsored by OXO and California Olive Ranch, brands I know and love. All opinions, however, are my own.

 • Slice the fennel, red onion, and strawberries, then sprinkle over the top of the lettuce in a serving bowl.
 Top with candied walnuts and crumbled goat cheese.
 Keep chilled until ready to serve.

-• In a food processor or blender, pulse the strawberries until pureed.
+• In a food processor (affiliate link) or blender, pulse the strawberries until pureed.
 Add all remaining vinaigrette ingredients and pulse again until smooth.
 Taste and adjust salt and pepper as needed.
 Refrigerate until ready to serve.
 Dressing is best used the same day, but can be kept in the fridge for up to 2 days.

 Nutrition